jlleongarcia/jlleongarcia/content/blog/tinker-laptop.md

 With **~1.005L in volume** its even smaller than the AsrockX300
 {{< /callout >}}

-It comes with W11 already installed, which I kept together with an Ubuntu installation (you need to desable Windows bitlocker first to be able to tweak the SDD space distribution)
+It comes with W11 already installed, which I kept together with an Ubuntu installation (you need to desable Windows bitlocker first to be able to tweak the SDD space distribution).

+For a quick Windows setup, I used [Chocolatey](https://jalcocert.github.io/JAlcocerT/how-to-use-chocolatey-windows/)

 ## Benchmarks ThinkPad x13-G2